Master of Science in Atmospheric Science

 - An outline of the general methodology, if not specific techniques, to be utilized in addressing the research problem or answering the basic research questions.

 Two grades are possible for the proposal defense: “satisfactory” and “unsatisfactory”.
-If the student receives a grade of unsatisfactory, the defense may be repeated once on the recommendation of the advisory committee.
+If the student receives a grade of unsatisfactory, the defense may be repeated once on the recommendation of the thesis committee.
 If the student receives an unsatisfactory grade a second time, they will be recommended for dismissal from the program.
 A minimum of 90 days must pass before the defense may be redone.

 Thesis seminar and defense

-A majority of the committee members must approve the defense with an assessment of “satisfactory”, “unsatisfactory”, or “honors”.
 Students that fail the defense on their first attempt may repeat the defense at the recommendation of the degree program one more time.
 A minimum of 90 days must pass before the defense may be redone.

 While completing degree requirements, graduate students are expected to understand and follow Office Graduate Studies policies relevant to their student status and academic standing.